bf4/google-cloud-ruby/CI.md

 A few additional flags of note:

 * Normally, a `bundle install` is run implicitly before the tests in each gem directory.
 You can disable this by passing `--no-bundle`.
 You can run a `bundle update` instead by passing `--bundle-update`.
-* It's possible to install or update the bundle without actually performing any tests by passing `--bundle` or `--bundle-update`, and not providing any other test selection flag.
+* Its possible to install or update the bundle without actually performing any tests by passing `--bundle` or `--bundle-update`, and not providing any other test selection flag.
 For example, you can update the bundles for all gems using `toys ci --all-gems --bundle-update`.
 * If you run acceptance or sample tests, you will need to provide a project ID and credentials.
 You can do this by setting the `GOOGLE_CLOUD_PROJECT` and `GOOGLE_APPLICATION_CREDENTIALS` environment variables, or you can set the `--project=` and `--keyfile=` flags.
 * Get online help by passing `--help` (i.e. `toys ci --help`).
 * You can pass `--verbose` (or `-v`) to turn on verbose logging.